-Guest post by Matt Blythe and Grzegorz Marecki, two of the four co-founders of Continuum Industries, the UK’s first start-up focussed on implementing hyperloop technology.
+Guest post by Matt Blythe and Grzegorz Marecki, 2 of the 4 co-founders of Continuum Industries, the UK’s first start-up focussed on implementing hyperloop technology.

 The UK government recently released a call for evidence on how automation, data and connectivity, cleaner transport, new modes and shared mobility will change the way people and goods move in the future, to understand how the UK can take full advantage of each of these trends.